 “Life in Technicolor” by Coldplay

-Performed by the Vitamin String Quartet, this plays as Sophie arrives at Violet’s masquerade ball.
+Performed by Vitamin String Quartet, this plays as Sophie arrives at Violet’s masquerade ball.

 “DJ Got Us Fallin’ in Love” by Usher feat.
 Pitbull